Customer Charge

 Demand Charge

-GS2 and GS3 rates for business and industry include a demand charge per kilowatt.
-Demand is the maximum rate of delivery of electric energy during the month, measured in kilowatts and registered as the highest average rate of energy used over and fifteen-minute period during the month.
+GS2 and GS3 rates for businesses and industry and includes a demand charge per kilowatt.
+Demand is the maximum rate of delivery of electric energy during the month, measured in kilowatts and registered as the highest average rate of energy used over any fifteen-minute period during the month.

 What is a kilowatt-hour?